How to Renew Texas Medicaid

 • In person — visit your local HHSC benefits office.
 Find your office at hhs.texas.gov/about-hhs/find-us.

 If you or a family member lost Texas Medicaid during 2023–2024 and believe you were still eligible, you can reapply at any time at YourTexasBenefits.com or by calling 2-1-1.
-There is no waiting period after a previous disenrollment.
-Coverage can be retroactive up to three months if you were eligible during that period.
+There is no waiting period after a previous disenrollment, and coverage can be retroactive up to three months if you were eligible during that period.

-• Proof of current income: recent pay stubs, unemployment letter, Social Security statement
+• Proof of current income — recent pay stubs, unemployment letter, or Social Security statement (past 30 days)

-• Household composition: any changes to who lives in your home since last renewal
+• Household composition — any changes to who lives in your home since last renewal (new baby, someone moved in or out)

-• Current health insurance: whether you or anyone in your household gained employer-sponsored or other coverage
+• Current health insurance — whether anyone in your household gained employer-sponsored or other coverage

 Renewal timeline and what happens if you miss it